manhph2211/Semantic-Segmentation-Pytorch/README.md

 - First of all, I used `google_images_download` which is a tool for downloading images from google-image.
 One way to to this is copying folder `./google_images_download` in [this amazing repo](https://github.com/hardikvasa/google-images-download) to your folder `./data` .

-- Then open `create_data.py` , `keywords` and `limit` is up to you!.
+- Then open `create_data.py` , `keywords` and `limit` are up to you!.
 Save and Run it to get images in `./download/keywords` .
 Oh note that if you want to get more than 100 images, you might need to refer [this](https://github.com/hardikvasa/google-images-download/issues/53)

 ### 1.2 Annotations

 - In this task, I used [this website](https://cvat.org/) to label the downloaded images above and then dump them as annotations, note that annotations should be saved in `./data`.
 Then just following:
 ```
-mkdir mask && cd mask
+mkdir mask
-cd ../..
+cd ..
 python3 utils.py
 ```